-These two welcome figures by Leonard Walls were carved on-site at Earl Marriott Secondary School in collaboration with the students.
+These two welcome figures by Leonard Wells were carved on-site at Earl Marriott Secondary School in collaboration with the students.

 Artist: Leonard Wells